-2019 2020 2021

-Total number of personal data breaches 0 1 0

-Total number of customers and employees affected by company's personal data breach N/A No third-party impact N/A
+2020 2021 2022 Total number of personal data breaches 1 0 0 Total number of customers and employees No third-party N/A N/A affected by company's personal data breach impact

-Following the implementation of its ISMS, Biocartis is in the process of further finetuning its information security processes, including monitoring, reporting and awareness raising around the topic.
+In 2022, Biocartis continued the further fine-tuning of its information security processes, including monitoring, reporting and awareness raising around the topic.

-3.4 Employees
+3.4.
+Employees